msg555/dustapi-docs/docs/_build/dustapi.rst

     Controls how far ahead the camera looks as a multiplier of the puppet velocity.
 Defaults to (1, 1)
-    This value is saved/loaded with checkpoints.
+    This value is persisted with checkpoints.

   .. _method-camera-get_lookahead: